Written by Hannah Blum, author of The Truth About Broken: The Unfixed Version of Self-Love

 My question is, Where is the research that has scientifically proven that mental illness does not exist?
 Where is the in-depth research that says people with mental illness can cure themselves?
 If you make such a bold statement implying that mental illness is not real, you better back that up.
 Here is a post by a wellness “guru” who refers to mental illness as “simply messengers.”
 We will refer to this person as Dr. B.

 I am not just singling out this influencer in the wellness community to be malicious, otherwise I would reveal who it is.
 I am trying to make a point.
+This is only one example of the many that are shared by influencers in the wellness space.

 In an article by VICE, this issue is directly addressed.